 PearBudget: Best for spreadsheet-based budgeting based on the envelope system

 This budgeting tool is great for people who are new to budgeting or just overwhelmed by it all.
 The spreadsheet-based budget lets you customize all of your category names.
 It uses the envelopes system of budgeting.
 When you run out of money in a category, you just stop spending.
-And it’s got an interface that’s really easy to understand.
+And it’s got an interface that’s easy to understand.

 PearBudget costs just $4.95 per month, and it claims to let you keep your budget up to date in just 20 minutes of work a week.